Guide to Visit Namche Bazaar – Everything You Need To Know

 Getting to Namche Bazaar can be a journey, depending on where you start.
 The most common way to reach Namche Bazaar is by flying from Kathmandu to Lukla and then walking for 9 to 10 hours to get there.

 You can also take a Jeep from Kathmandu to Salleri, which takes around 9 hours.
-You can then change to another Jeep to reach Paiya or further into Chairikharkha, which will take approximately 4 to 5 hours of drive.
+You can then change to another Jeep to reach Paiya or further into Chairikharkha, which will take approximately 4 to 5 hours of driving.
 We will then start a trek towards Paiya, Phakding, and Namche Bazar.
 You will have to walk around 2 days from a trek starting point to reach Namche Bazar.

 The trek is quite strenuous and passes through beautiful landscapes, small villages, and traditional Sherpa communities.